 - invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.

-- review its existing supply chains expected to be completed by end of 2019, whereby the organisation evaluates all existing suppliers.
+- Continue to review new and existing supply chains, whereby the organisation evaluates all existing

-The organisation requires supply chain managers/HR/QA professionals within the organisation to complete training on modern slavery.
+The organisation will require supply chain managers/HR/QA professionals within the organisation to complete training on modern slavery.

 The organisation's modern slavery training will cover: